donovanglover/jd/README.md

 # jd

-A command line interface for interacting with [Johnny Decimal](https://johnnydecimal.com/) systems.
+A CLI and web server for interacting with [Johnny Decimal](https://johnnydecimal.com/) systems.

 ## Features